kleril/PBChance/README.md

 What do all these letters and numbers mean?
 RSS: Run Sample Size.
 Number of runs that survived first segment.
 We use this number for stats calculation so that the potentially inaccurate run counter isn't used, *EnNopp*.
 CSSC: Current Split Survival Chance.
 Probability that you'll make it past the current split.
+DBS: Number of runs that died before this split.
 RSH: Number of runs that survived this split.
 RDH: Number of runs that reset on this split.